Gaussianization and eigenvalue statistics for random quantum channels (III): Wick calculus and Weingarten calculus

-We finish by gathering the bare minimum of free probability theory needed towards the main results of this paper.
-We skip the definition of freeness, as we won't need it.
-Free cumulants are multilinear maps indexed by non-crossing partitions $\sigma \in NC(p)$ on $p$ elements
+We finish by collecting the bare minimum of free probability theory results needed for the development of the main results of this paper.
+We skip the definition of freeness, as we will not need it.
+Free cumulants are multilinear\vadjust{\goodbreak} maps indexed by noncrossing partitions $\sigma\in \mathit{NC}(p)$ on $p$ elements

 such that